svalchinov/grunt-get-git/README.md

 Locate a local git repository you want to deploy to and set a grunt.config variable with the path.
 You can use the path in any other grunt plugin during your building process.

+Note: The getgit task needs to be run first in order to get the path for any consecutive tasks.
+See example.

 ## Install

 ```sh